open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 8: Configure the incorrect (sampler) item

-%--
-video:
- source: youtube
- id: VidTutorialStep8
- videoid: eiGXe-t-C28?start=2899
- width: 640
- height: 360
- caption: |
-  Step 8 in the step-by-step video tutorial.
---%

 The *incorrect_sound* item doesn't need much work: We only need to select the sound that should be played.
 Click on *incorrect_sound* in the overview to open its tab.
 Click on the 'Browse' button and select `incorrect.ogg` from the file pool.

 The sampler now looks like %FigStep8.
-You can download the experiment up to this point here:

-- [tutorial_step8.osexp][step8]

 %--
 figure: